How to extract data out of a PDF

 Click on "Browse" and then "Import" to open the PDF with the data table you want to extract.

-Don't upload the full PDF but just the page(s) that contain your data tables.
+Don't upload the full PDF — just the page(s) that contain your data tables.

-If your PDF is full of heavy images or hundreds of pages long, any tool will have a hard time handling it.
-Many PDF readers like Preview on Mac or Adobe Acrobat let you save one or multiple pages of a PDF individually.
-Make use of that if your chosen PDF extraction tool performs slowly.
+If your PDF is full of heavy images or is hundreds of pages long, any tool will have a hard time handling it.
+Many PDF readers, like Preview on Mac or Adobe Acrobat, let you save one or several pages of a PDF as their own separate file.
+Trying doing that if your chosen PDF extraction tool is working slowly.

 After importing your PDF, you can now tell Tabula where the table(s) are on your page(s).
-To do so, you can click and drag a selection.
-If you then click on "Preview & Export Extracted Data", you will see how Tabula interpreted your selection:
+To do so, click and drag to select the table, then click on "Preview & Export Extracted Data" to see how Tabula has interpreted your selection:

 Have a close look at this preview of your data.
-Sometimes, some characters of text are missing, and only half of your numbers are right.
+Sometimes some characters of text are missing, or only half of your numbers are right.
 If your data doesn't look as intended, you have two options:

-1. In the sidebar, toggle between "Stream" and "Lattice".
+1. In the sidebar, toggle between "Stream" and "Lattice."
 Stream looks for whitespace between columns, while Lattice looks for boundary lines between columns.
-Choosing Lattice instead of Stream or the other way round can make a huge difference.
+Choosing Lattice instead of Stream or the other way around can make a huge difference.

 2. Revise and experiment with your selection.
-Often, it works well to draw the selection box very close to the data; even within the table.
-It works worse to select the table and some white space around it.
-If your preview doesn't get better, try selecting a subset of your data table.
+Often, it works well to draw the selection box very close to the data, even inside the table.
+It doesn't work as well to select the table with some white space around it.
+If your preview doesn't get better, try selecting just a subset of your data table.

-Once your data looks well, you can export it as a csv, tsv or JSON, or just copy and paste the table into your spreadsheet.
+Once your data looks good, you can export it as a CSV, TSV or JSON, or just copy and paste the table into your spreadsheet.
 It's very likely that you still need to clean up the data a bit.
-Here, we remove the spaces in the numbers.
+Here, we still need remove the spaces in the numbers.
 After doing so, we can copy and paste the result in Datawrapper.